On the Stochastic Singular Cucker--Smale Model: Well-Posedness, Collision-Avoidance and Flocking: Collision-avoidance for higher order singular systems

-Observe that $\Psi$ only has singularity at 0 and maybe also at $\infty$ due to the assumptions.
-Then, with the same argument as in \eqref{est-16}, we apply the absolute continuity of the first marginal distribution of $\mu_0$ and the inner regularity of the distribution of $\|x(0)\|_2$ to obtain the following estimate,
+Observe that $\Psi_*$ only has singularity at 0 and maybe also at $\infty$ due to the assumptions.
+Then, with the same argument as \eqref{est-16}, we apply \eqref{est-17} and the collisionlessness of $\mu_0$ and the inner regularity of the distribution of $\|x(0)\|_2$ to obtain the following estimate,

 For $J_2$, we use \eqref{est-17} and the inner regularity of the distribution of $\|v(0)\|_2$ to get